 The cold calculating guess, when they were counting rows and trying to figure out what was going on, that actually was the better guess.
 That’s not the stock market, but that’s where I see our opportunity.

-It’s a simple example of how easily shared error — biases — can be injected into market prices.
+It’s a simple example of how easily shared errors — biases — can be injected into market prices.
 Opportunities exist for this reason.

 However, the difficulty is in recognizing the opportunities.
-Every ninth-grader who changed their answers for the worse thought it was for the better.
-Now how often do investors believe they made the wrong decision?
-And if decisions are easily swayed, it makes it hard to see real opportunities.
+If every ninth-grader who changed their answer for the worse believed it was for the better, how often do investors make a similarly biased decision?

 And it doesn’t take much to sway decisions.
-Something as simple as published stock prices are enough to influence an investor’s guess.
-This is why Buffett only looks at a stock’s price after he’s done a valuation.
+Something as basic as knowing a stock’s recent performance can influence an investor’s guess.
+This is why Buffett only looks at a stock’s price after he’s finished with a valuation.

-But because the crowd is very often right, your guess — your analysis — has to be good too, more times than not.
-At least, good enough to suss out when the crowd is wrong by a wide enough margin to earn a solid return.
+But because the crowd is often right, your guesses not only have to be good enough to know when the crowd is wrong but wrong by a wide enough margin to potentially earn a market-beating return.

 Market Efficiency and the Bean Jar Experiment